freeradical13/freeradical13.github.io/index.md

 [Evolution][] is the change of gene frequencies in a population over time.
 These changes may occur due to gene mutation, sexual reproduction, gene duplication, etc. The process of natural selection states that organisms that have characteristics best adapted for an environment (where the environment includes predators, selection by mates called sexual selection, artifical selection by other species such as humans, etc.) are more likely to gather resources, survive, and reproduce, passing on their genotypes to offspring.
 Evolutionary fitness is specifically reproductive success.

+[Homology][] is the existence of shared ancestry between a pair of structures, or genes, in different taxa due to descent with modification from a common ancestor.

 [Stabilizing selection][] eliminates phenotypes at the extremes of a population characteristic.
 [Directional selection][] favors one extreme of a population characteristic.
 [Disruptive selection][] (or diversifying selection) favors both extremes of a population characteristic while selecting against the average.

 ## Laboratory Techniques